-Best time to visit Kaziranga National Park is November to April.
+The best time to visit Kaziranga National Park is from November to April.
 The park is closed from 16th May.
 Whether you are a wildlife lover or a birdwatcher or a photography enthusiast, Kaziranga won’t disappoint you.
 Various species of ducks, woodpeckers, warblers, babblers, larks, sunbirds, wagtails, and Munia can be spotted here.

 How to reach Kaziranga National Park?